IBMCP4I/cp4i-workshop-eventstreams-lab/README.md

    ![Generate API key](images/generate-api-key.png)

 2.5 Name the application `stocktrader-user???` where `user???` is your assigned student id.
-For example if your student id is `user002` then name the topic `stocktrader-user002`.
+For example if your student id is `user002` then name the application`stocktrader-user002`.

 2.6 Select **Produce and consume** for the capabilities of the API Key.
 Click **Next**.

   ![API Key capabilities](images/api-key-capabilities.png)

-2.7 Enter the name of your topic e.g. `stocktrader-user001`.
+2.7 Enter the name of your topic e.g. `stocktrader-user002`.
 Click **Next**.

 2.8 Click **Generate API key**